Oral Minoxidil Hair Treatment

 Oral Minoxidil Side Effects

 - One of the first and most notable side effects at the start of oral minoxidil treatment is initial hair shedding.
-While this may cause concern, the shedding usually subsides after about 4-6 weeks.
+While this may cause concern, the shedding usually subsides after about four to six weeks.

-- Excess hair growth on the face, arms, and other parts of the body is another common side effect.
+- Excess hair growth (hypertrichosis) on the face, arms, and other parts of the body is another common side effect.
 This can be especially prevalent with higher doses.
-This is also the reason that topical minoxidil is the preferred starting treatment.
+It is also the reason that topical minoxidil is the preferred starting treatment.

 - Low blood pressure or feeling lightheaded is often recorded as another side effect, especially notable when standing up too quickly.
 The initial intention of this medicine was to treat high blood pressure and hypertension.
 Therefore, even at lower doses of minoxidil, those with regular blood pressure may experience these side effects.

-- Swelling on your legs, also known as lower limb oedema, is caused by your body retaining water and sodium.
-This can also be expected in some cases of using minoxidil for hair loss.
+- Swelling in your legs, also known as lower limb oedema, is caused by your body retaining water and sodium.
+This fluid retention and its results can also be expected in some cases of using minoxidil for hair loss.

 Oral Minoxidil vs Topical Minoxidil

 Topical minoxidil is commonly recognised and used in the treatment of hair loss conditions like female and male androgenetic alopecia.
-Oral minoxidil has recently gained more attention as an alternative treatment for certain types of hair loss.
+Low-dose oral minoxidil has recently gained more attention as an alternative treatment for certain types of hair loss.
 Both forms aim to prolong the anagen phase of the follicles to enhance growth.
-This is due to minoxidil’s vasodilatory properties.
+This is due to minoxidil’s vasodilatory properties, which involve the dilation of blood vessels, resulting in increased blood flow.

 The main difference between the two treatment options is that oral minoxidil is in a tablet form which is absorbed into the bloodstream, whereas topical minoxidil is applied directly to the affected area and acts locally.

 Some people may not have the correct enzyme in their hair follicles to activate the topical minoxidil treatment.
-In all cases, oral medication may be more effective in treating hair loss.
+In such cases, oral medication may be more effective in treating hair loss.

-For more information about using low-dose oral minoxidil for hair loss, call our clinic on 07708 627966, or book a free Zoom consultation with Dr Bonaros.
+For more information about using low-dose oral minoxidil for hair loss, call our clinic on 07708 627966, or book a Zoom consultation with Dr Bonaros below.

 Oral Minoxidil for Hair Loss - Frequently Asked Questions